ChameleonCloud/networking-wireguard/README.md

 The script `./devstack/testcopy.sh` will run `openstack port create` with suitable arguments, print the port info, then run `openstack port delete` to clean up.

-## Development notes

-Current status is that all methods in the mechanism driver are called as expected.
-After running port_create, the port correctly transitions from `vif_type: unbound` to `vif_type: wireguard`.
-I believe that setting it beforehand will prevent openvswitch from acting on it, but I'm not sure.

-All of the implementation methods for creating interfaces, saving config files, and so on, are in `networking_wireguard/ml2/agent/wg.py` You can see examples of how they were used in the commented out portions of `networking_wireguard/ml2/mech_driver/driver.py`

-As a "quick and dirty" fix, these methods could be called directly from the mechanism driver, leaving the agent as essentially a "noop" to keep neutron happy.
-The risk is that even the "postcommit" methods shouldn't be called in a way that blocks, or the neutron-server can become unresponsive.

-There are notification topics present for `port-update`, `port-delete`, `binding-activate`, and `binding-deactivate`, but for some reason only the `port-delete` RPC reaches the agent.

-The next debugging step would be to capture the emitted RPC messages, to verify what is being sent / received, and whether it's an issue with agent topic registration, or the correct event not being sent in the first place.

 ## Design Goals

 The Wireguard plugin takes action both for ML2 and L3 operations in order to provision and configure the tunnels, and potentially connect them to Neutron networks.

+The ML2 plugin component is responsible for provisioning the WireGuard interfaces for any hub ports in the hub-and-spoke topology.
+The L3 component can be used to logically connect this hub port to another Neutron network via a router.
+This is equivalent to moving the WireGuard interface to the router's network namespace.
+WireGuard has an interesting property where [it always "remembers" the namespace it was created in](https://www.wireguard.com/netns/); the plugin will always prefer to create the interfaces in the root namespace, mostly so that it can bind on the public IP of the networking node in order to allow external peers to connect.

 ### ML2

 #### On port create

 Validate the channel properties.
-In the case of a "spoke" port, a public key must be provided.
+In the case of a _spoke port_, a public key must be provided.
 The private key for the tunnel should not be generated by Neutron, nor should Neutron ever know it.
-In the case of a "spoke" port, an "endpoint" can optionally be defined; this should be a stable public host/port pair that resolves to the Wireguard tunnel on the device end.
+In the case of a _spoke port_, an "endpoint" can optionally be defined; this should be a stable public host/port pair that resolves to the Wireguard tunnel on the device end.
 This is NOT required and any device end behind a NAT will not have a stable endpoint.

-When creating a _hub port_, additionally create a new Wireguard interface (named after the port using the aforementioned convention) in the root network namespace on the Neutron node, and then move it to a tenant-specific network namespace (named like tun<project_id>).
-If no such namespace exists yet, create it before moving the Wireguard interface.
-Creating the interface in the root namespace simplifies the layer-2 configuration and importantly should obviate the need to deal with OVS or similar.
-Randomly generated a new private key and assign to the interface.
-Pick a free port in the 51820..52820 range for the listen port and assign to the interface.
-Update the port binding profile with the public key.
-Update the port binding profile with the endpoint of the tunnel, which should be the public address of the Neutron node combined with the chosen port.
-The device public key and IP address provided by the user are added as a peer, with the device IP being in the AllowedIPs list.
-Save the Wireguard configuration to the channel configuration repo.
-Note we do not bring up the interface here!

-When creating a _spoke port_, read the public_key, endpoint, and IP of the hub port.
-Store them on the binding profile in a "peers" list.
+Lastly, spoke ports should have a "peers" list defined on the binding profile; this should be a list of Neutron port IDs for the hubs this spoke should be connected to.

+When creating a _hub port_, require that "binding:host" be set; it should correspond to the network host that will host the WireGuard interface.
+Hubs should also have some "fixed_ip" set, but otherwise nothing is required.
+After port create, the ML2 plugin will additionally bind the port, claiming it to the plugin and preventing further handling from, e.g., OVS.

 #### On port update